certcomm/CertProof/README.md

 A key element of CertComm (and the CertProof App) is that they produce and require evidence in the form of "anchors" to be written to the Blockchain.
 These anchors are governed by Smart Contracts.
 An Adaptor pattern is used to support multiple Blockchains.
 Currently the **Ethereum** Blockchain is supported, but other Blockchains will be supported in the future as well.
 The anchor is **public** information.
 The end user (*transacting party*) does not need to deal directly with this part of the evidence.

 # How to Get the CertProof App
 There are two ways to get the CertProof App.
 You can directly download the binary installers (available for Windows and Mac) or you can build an installer from this Github source.
 The former is more convenient.
 The latter is recommended for maximimum security.
-Note that the CertProof App is an *Electron* based app.
+Note that the CertProof App is a Javascript app built using *Electron*, *ReactJS* and *MobX*.

 ## Download the Installer